How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 Additionally, clinicians may provide clinical experience data through access to medical records on device’s performance and safety metrics without requiring lengthy regulatory clearance from authorities.
 In many cases, the published findings of clinical experience may prove adequate as a reliable data source, avoiding the need for costly investigations.

-Identifying the Challenges in PMCF Activities
+Identifying the challenges in PMCF activities

-Both organizational and analytical factors affect the efficiency of PMCF activities Clinical teams should take a multifunctional approach involving sales and marketing to implement a clear strategy across the organization.
+Both organizational and analytical factors affect the efficiency of PMCF activities.
+Clinical teams should take a multifunctional approach involving sales and marketing to implement a clear strategy across the organization.

 Management/organizational considerations